Ship logs of 1722 voyage of Jacob Roggeveen

 11. The wind this day was Nor'-Nor'-West and Nor'-West, with a topsail-breeze and rough sea.
 We laid out the best bower, and sent down the fore and main yards.
 About the fourth glass of the first watch the ship THIENHOVEN's working cable parted; and, being hailed to know if she wanted assistance, they answered 'No'.

-[End of the Extract from Roggeveen's Journal.]
+[End of the Extract from Roggeveen's Journal]

 NOTE by the editor: The explorers' wish was destined to be disappointed; and the subsequent pages of the Journal contain nothing pertinent to the present subject.
 No land was sighted on the course due West, along the parallel of Easter Island; and, on the 21st of April, Roggeveen called another meeting of his officers, including this time in their deliberations the Chief Pilots.
 He concluded that Easter Island must be identical with the so-called Southern Continent of Davis, Wafer, and Dampier, and that the range of high land